FabianPiconeDev/trivago-cqrs-es-workshop-2017/README.md

 hydrating the aggregate from the event store.

 Checking-in a user calls its "when" method:
 1. Before check-in.
-By getting aggregate that is going to be hydrated, thus can be called multiple times.
+By getting aggregate that is going to be hydrated, thus can be called multiple times
 2. After check-in, one time again for ensuring the state change on this aggregate